 Since January 2017, the writing of the (nearly) daily Microbiome Digest blog posts has been done by a fantastic team of scientists from all over the world, who all share their love of microbiology and science communication here.
+Here, they introduce themselves.

 Juan Pablo Cardenas